incaseCamels/googleChrome/README.md

 # googleChromeUpdateChecker

+NOT READY ACTUALLy, MUST DISPOSE OF BALLOON ICONS GENERATED IN TRAY ICON

 Ultimately, this isn't recommended to implement necessarily, but it's rather to be explored as a proof of concept towards a more customisable update experience.

 The reason or use-case for this is because you may have set Chrome to automatically update, but it requires a relaunch and you haven't seen the icon in the Chrome browser.
 A balloon may be more in your face.